There is a global trend towards greater corporate responsibility and accountability. Triple Bottom Line reporting…

 - Project status reports often highlight the progress of project with a red-yellow-green light indicator on these.

-- One of the most widely used management methods for measuring and monitoring performance is through Key Performance Indicators (KPIs).
+- One of the most widely used management methods for measuring and showing performance is through Key Performance Indicators (KPIs).
 KPIs are a set of values which are used to measure the key “drivers” of a business’ performance.
 KPIs will usually comprise both financial and non-financial values, for example;

 - Financial – profit, sales, expenses, gross margin, cash